injeti-manohar/openshift-deployment-guide/src/main/paradox/lagom/deploying.md

 ---
 # Deploying

-With the docker image built and pushed to the OpenShift registry, we can now deploy the deployment config that we've built.
+With the docker image built and pushed either to a registry or to the Minikube VM, we can now deploy the deployment config that we've built.

 Run the following command: